 - Associate Professor James Ward, Head of Infectious Diseases Research Program- Aboriginal Health, South Australian Health and Medical Research Institute (SAHMRI).

 - Dr Joseph Doyle, Deputy Program Director, Disease Elimination, Burnet Institute.

 - Professor Rebecca Guy, Program Head, Surveillance Evaluation & Research Program, Kirby Institute.

 - Professor Martin Holt, Research Coordinator, Centre for Social Research in Health, University of New South Wales.

 An "After-School Seminar" satellite event is being presented by the Relationships and Sexuality Education Project.
 This free event is aimed at teachers and anyone delivering sexuality and relationships education within schools and to young people.

 This event will be held from 4:30 -6:00pm (with refreshments from 4:00pm) on Thursday 17 May at Technology Park, so any SiREN Symposium attendees can register for free and move straight to the seminar at the close of Symposium proceedings.
 Please see the After-School Seminar flyer and for registration details please visit the Eventbrite page to register.

-Regional and remote travel grants
+Regional and remote travel grants - now closed

 SiREN is offering regional and remote travel grants to attend our 2018 Symposium.
 These grants have been kindly funded by the WA Department of Health Sexual Health and Blood Borne Virus Program to increase the accessibility of the Symposium to people from regional and remote areas of Western Australia.
 The grants program is open to anyone in regional and remote Western Australia who works or volunteers in the sexual health and blood-borne virus sector.
 The program provides some financial assistance to those who would otherwise be unable to attend.